hypo69/hypo/pytest/gemini - set 4/en/src/readme.ru.md

 3. **Clear Test Names:**  Test names are descriptive and indicate the type of input being tested (e.g., `test_some_function_valid_input`).

-4. **Exception Handling:**  Tests demonstrate how to use `pytest.raises` to check for specific exceptions (e.g., `KeyError`, `TypeError`).
+4. **Exception Handling:**  Tests demonStarte how to use `pytest.raises` to check for specific exceptions (e.g., `KeyError`, `TypeError`).
 The error messages are checked for the expected keywords for more robust validation.

 5. **Edge Cases:** Placeholder tests show examples of edge cases (missing key, empty input, invalid data type).
 You need to add tests for similar edge cases in your actual code.

-6. **Important Note:** This solution uses a placeholder function, `some_function`, to demonstrate the test structure and error handling. **YOU MUST REPLACE IT with the appropriate functions, classes, or methods from your `hypotez` code to create meaningful and effective tests.**
+6. **Important Note:** This solution uses a placeholder function, `some_function`, to demonStarte the test structure and error handling. **YOU MUST REPLACE IT with the appropriate functions, classes, or methods from your `hypotez` code to create meaningful and effective tests.**

 7. **Module-Specific Tests:** The example includes comments about adding tests for specific modules (`webdriver`, `ai`, etc.).
 This is essential for thorough test coverage.